T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 OK, I had to throw another photo of Mom's fab hat in here.

-Don't you just love this red suede topper?
-I think I want one now too.
+Don’t you just love this red suede topper?

 After scraping away the outer husk, this is what is revealed.
-Another shell covered with stain.

 That's real walnut stain and if Mom wasn't wearing good gloves that stain would be all over her hands and heck to remove.

-The juice from a Black walnut is pretty potent dye and it's quite useful in the production of various colorings and inks as well as an ingredient for some recipes.
+It’s used in the production of various and inks as well as an ingredient for some recipes.

 Here's a look at a handful of husk-free walnuts.

-After the shells have been hosed and wiped clean they have to cure for several weeks which allows the walnut flavor to fully develop.
+After the shells have been hosed and wiped clean they have to cure for several weeks.

-Cured properly, you'll have pure gold (in nut form).
+However, if cured properly, you’ll have pure gold (in nut form).

 Wow, look at that gorgeous nut meat.
 Another example of nature at its best.